edutap-eu/edutap.wallet_apple/README.md

 $ openssl req -new -key private.key -out request.csr -subj="/emailAddress=[your email addr],CN=[your full name],C=[your country ISO code]"
 ```

+Name and email do not necessarily have to match with the account data of your apple developer account.

 ### Get a Pass Type Id and certificate from Apple